Harder's conjecture I: Pullback formula

 So

 So applying Lemma \ref{repspace}, we see that $Q(T)$ is in the representation space of $\rho_{n_1,\lambda}\otimes \rho_{n_2,\lambda}$.

 Now we apply this for concrete cases.
-For $n=2$ and $n_1=n_2$, the polynomial $P_{k,k+l}$ is essentially the (homogeneous) Gegenbauer polynomial of degree $l$.
-Based on this facts and Lemma \ref{prop.generalpol}, this case gives differential operators for $n=n_1+n_2$ and $\lambda$ with depth $1$, that is, the case $\lambda=(l,0,\ldots,0)$.
+For $m=1$, the polynomial $P_{k,k+l}$ is essentially the (homogeneous) Gegenbauer polynomial of degree $l$.
+Based on these facts and Lemma \ref{prop.generalpol}, this case gives differential operators for $n=n_1+n_2$ and $\lambda$ with depth $1$, that is, the case $\lambda=(l,0,\ldots,0)$.
 The corresponding representation is the symmetric tensor representation $Sym(l)$ of degree $l$ so $\DD$ is from weight $k$ to $\det^k Sym(l) \otimes \det^k Sym(l)$.
-An explicit generating function of such operators for general $n=n_1+n_2$ has been already known in \cite{Ibukiyama99} p.
-113--114.
+An explicit generating function of such operators for general $n=n_1+n_2$ has been already given in \cite[p.\ 113--114]{Ibukiyama99}.